datadryad/dryad-app/documentation/tenants.md

       search for the item in the list while having your browser inspector open to the network tab you may be able to dig out the entity id.
 I found mine in the response for the file "DiscoFeed" where it had some JSON with the display name I selected and the entityID.
+But seems like it only allows discovery for some institutions.
     - (old way) can normally be found by looking up the institution’s from the InCommon config file.
 On stage/prod, this is `/apps/dryad/local/shibboleth-sp/var/InCommon-metadata.xml`.
 If the